 When to apply: Complete and submit the WSSAG application and all supporting documents by July 1

-Faxed documents are not acceptable and must be received in office by close of business on July 1.
+Documents must be received in office by close of business on July 1.
 Documents postmarked on July 1 will not be accepted.

 Eligible majors: Eligible majors and employment fields will be determined by an Advisory Council biennially and will address statewide and regional workforce needs.
 Employment fields may be limited to certain occupational areas within a field.
 Eligible majors and employment fields for academic year 2015-2016 are listed below.

 Ida G. and L. Leonard Ruben Scholarship (Human Services Degree Programs): Aging services, counseling, disability services, mental health, nursing, occupational therapy, physical therapy, psychology, rehabilitation, social work, special education, supported employment, vocational rehabilitation, or, any other concentration in the healing arts or programs providing support services to individuals with special needs including child welfare and juvenile justice, and the alcohol and drug workforce.
 Recipients must be employed in a Maryland community-based program that is licensed by the Developmental Disabilities Administration or approved by the Mental Hygiene Administration or certified by the Office of Health Care Quality; or in a residential program that is licensed by the Department of Human Resources or the Department of Juvenile Justice.
 Recipients must be a direct service employee or provide first-line supervision of employees who provide habilitation, rehabilitation, residential, or related community support services to individuals with developmental disabilities, mental health disorders, or who are dependent on alcohol or drugs; or who serve children in the custody of a local Department of Social Services or in any residential childcare program licensed by the Department of Human Resources or the Department of Juvenile Justice.

 Major/Service Area C: